-- Price includes 3 hour hands on workshop, a gift to take home and morning tea.
+- Price includes 4 hour hands on workshop, paint products provided to use on the day and morning tea.

-- 10% off all products on the day (doesn’t include Canning Labels).
+- 10% off all products purchased on the day (doesn’t include Canning Labels).

 After you have booked your place, you will be sent further details including address, etc. closer to the workshop day.